 Irrigating crops and pastures accounts for over three quarters of the water consumed in the Basin.
 Every five years, Congress passes a new Farm Bill, whose Conservation Title includes programs that invest in water conservation and help make agriculture more sustainable and drought resilient.
 For the Basin, the most important of these are the Regional Conservation Partnership Program and the Environmental Quality Incentives Program.
 The RCPP funds largescale watershed projects that combat drought and improve water quality, while EQIP works with individual agricultural producers to develop more sustainable irrigation and farming practices that reduce strain on water systems.
 Lawmakers should double the funding for these programs in the 2023 Farm Bill.Read More

 Hunters and anglers are in this together, and we know that collaborative solutions can provide relief for the strained Colorado River.
-Add your voice to the chorus of storytellers in the Basin, so we can make a difference.
+Sign our open letter to support five conservation priorities that will safeguard hunting and fishing in this important watershed.

 As our nation rebounds from the COVID pandemic, policymakers are considering significant investments in infrastructure.
 Hunters and anglers see this as an opportunity to create conservation jobs, restore habitat, and boost fish and wildlife populations.Learn More